graviraja/100-Days-of-NLP/applications/generation/README.md

 ## Basic Image Captioning.ipynb

 In this notebook, the resnet-152 model pretrained on the ILSVRC-2012-CLS image classification dataset is used as the encoder.
 The decoder is a long short-term memory (LSTM) network.

+## Image Captioning with Attention.ipynb

+In this notebook, the resnet-101 model pretrained on the ILSVRC-2012-CLS image classification dataset is used as the encoder.
+The decoder is a long short-term memory (LSTM) network.
+Attention is implemented.
+Instead of the simple average, we use the weighted average across all pixels, with the weights of the important pixels being greater.
+This weighted representation of the image can be concatenated with the previously generated word at each step to generate the next word of the caption.